|Spring 2018||click here for price*||click here for dates|

-Students participating in the French Honors Program will take a mandatory, 4-credit French Honors core course, plus 4 additional courses of their choosing, taught in French.
-Students participating in the French Honors Program may take 1 elective in English, if you wish.
+Students participating in the French Honors Program will take a mandatory, 4-credit French Honors seminar course, plus 4 additional courses of their choosing, taught in French at the 300- or 400- level.
+Students participating in the French Honors Program may take 1 elective in English, if they wish.
 More details about the French Honors Program can be found below!

 Course offerings and schedules are subject to change.

-*SOME CLASSES CARRY ADDITIONAL COURSE FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
-Students who enroll in a class at The Marchutz School of Fine Arts (e.g. a Studio Art class) will incur an additional $260 materials fee.
-Students who enroll in a Wine Studies (WS) course will incur an additional $150 materials fee.
+*SOME CLASSES CARRY ADDITIONAL FEES, WHICH ARE NOT INCLUDED WITH THE ASA PROGRAM FEE.
+Students who enroll in a Studio Art course will incur an additional $260 materials fee.
+Students who enroll in a Wine Studies course will incur an additional $150 materials fee.
 Students who enroll in a Photography course will incur an additional $150 materials fee.
-Students who enroll in “Exploring Impressionism” will incur an additional $775 fee, as this course includes an overnight excursion to Paris.
-Additional fees besides these may apply to certain courses and will be listed at the link above.
+Students who enroll in a Sculpture course will incur an additional $260 materials fee.
+Students who enroll in a Filmmaking course will incur an additional $150 materials fee.
+Students who enroll in “French Civilization in Provence” will incur an additional $150 fee for mandatory academic excursions.
+Students who enroll in “Exploring Impressionism” will incur a $775 fee for a mandatory academic excursion (Paris, overnight).
+Additional courses besides these may carry additional fees; if so, this will be indicated at the Course Offerings link above.

 French Honors Program